University Disciplinary Committee

 - Individuals who may appropriately be a witness in the case.

-The university attempts to ensure fair, timely and orderly procedures in all student conduct reviews.
+The university attempts to ensure fair, timely and orderly procedures in all community standards reviews.
 To provide for this, the university has adopted the following procedural protections that govern the University Disciplinary Committee process:

 Hearing Preparation and Scheduling